Mostafa-Tawfik/ekia/README.md

 # EKIA
-A Furniture E-Commerce app built with Angular.
+A Furniture E-Commerce Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

 You can visit the live Demo on https://ekia-9249e.web.app/.